Accessibility statement

 What we’re doing to improve accessibility

-We plan to start the build of a brand new fully WCAG 2.1 AA accessible website in March 2021.
-Therefore, in the meantime, we believe that it is not cost effective to upgrade this current site.
+We plan to build a new, fully WCAG 2.2 AA-accessible website beginning in March 2024.
+Therefore, in the meantime, it is not cost-effective to upgrade this current site.

 Preparation of this accessibility statement

-This website was last tested on 2 July 2020.
+This website was last tested on 16 May 2023.
 The test was carried out by The Dextrous Web Ltd, trading as dxw.
-They used automated tests.